 Fireplace Aesthetic Appeal

 While the newer versions of gas fireplaces strive to provide more realistic flames, they have a long way to go before they match the aura created by a traditional fireplace.
-You also cannot cook marshmallows in a gas fireplace.

 Increased Resale Value

 Regardless of the type of fireplace you have, if your fireplace is well-maintained, it is sure to increase the value of your property.
+No matter the differences in the types, a fireplace with a lovely design will always be the popular choice for improving your home value.

 Whether a gas fireplace adds more value depends on current market trends and the type of buyer interested in your house.